-The school encourages a positive environment that focuses on appropriate, respectful and healthy relationships.
+The school has developed and implemented programs that focus on appropriate, respectful, equitable and healthy relationships.
+The school encourages a positive environment that focuses on these relationships.
 Teachers focus on personal safety and awareness of responding to unsafe situations.
 Our PBL Framework incorporates the teaching of solving problems and resolving conflict without violence.
+The school has a Chaplain working within our school community 5 days a fortnight.